andrewheberle/tus-client/README.md

 ## Command Line Options

 * `--chunksize`: Chunks size (in MB) for uploads
-* `--disable-resume`: Disable the resumption of uploads (disables the use of the database)
+* `--disable-resume`: Disable the resumption of uploads (disables the use of the store)
 * `-H`, `--header`: Extra HTTP header(s) to add to request (eg "Authorization: Bearer TOKEN").
 Specify more than once to add multiple headers.
 * `-h`, `--help`: help for tus-client
 * `-i`, `--input`: File to upload